Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 3. The Royal Chapel

 Every self-respecting palace at the time needed to have a chapel to match the renown of its members in order to hold daily masses and ceremonies.
-As you may have guessed, in the case of Louis XIV and his Palace of Versailles, the Royal Chapel ended up becoming one of the most sumptuous places of the whole complex.
+As you may have guessed, in the case of Louis XIV and his Palace of Versailles, the Royal Chapel ended up becoming one of the most sumptuous places in the entire complex.

-Already from the outside you can see how it stands out from the rest of the building due to its vaulted ceilings but, undoubtedly, what will leave you speechless is its interior.
+Already from the outside you can see how it stands out from the rest of the building due to its vaulted ceilings, but, without a doubt, what will leave you speechless is its interior.
 With an impressive solid marble floor and all the walls and ceiling painted by artists of the time, the Chapel Royal cost more than two million pounds in its time.

 The Chapel that the Sun King was never able to enjoy